NASA’s STAR Program

 Dates and Deadlines

-STAR-3 solicitation will be open on NSPIRES in March 2022, with the deadline at the end of May 2022.
+The next STAR solicitation is open on NSPIRES!
+The deadline to apply is June 1, 2022.
 Selections and announcements will be made in July 2022 and the course will be held between September 2022 – February 2023.

 - Open to participants from commercial entities, international organizations, academia, NASA Centers, and other government agencies who meet the following requirements: